sflury/sflury/README.md

 -->
 ### Hi there 👋 My name is Sophia!

-I am an astronomer based in the US.
+I am an astronomer from the US and based in the UK.
 My scientific research focuses on understanding the nebulae in galaxies both nearby and (sometimes _very_) far away using spectroscopy of light emitted in the UV, visible, and infrared.
 I also spend a lot of time developing code for various modeling and statistical analyses for my research.
 For more about me, check out [my website](https://sflury.github.io).